 Trimester grade reports are produced for each student at the close of each trimester.
-Grades will be mailed to students or they may pick up the grades in the Registrar's Office by presenting their TCC ID card.
+Grade reports will be available to students in their student portal.
 Grade reports will not be released to students who are on Business Office or Admissions holds.